|

 FAMILIARISATION PROGRAM FOR INDEPENDENT DIRECTORS

-Details of the familiarisation programs for independent directors are
+Details of the familiarization programs for independent directors are disclosed on the

 MEETINGS OF THE BOARD AND COMMITTEES THEREOF